The North Cape on a clear night, surrounded by blue lights with the sea in the background

 Technically, it is situated on an island called Magerøya, which is connected to the real mainland by a subsea tunnel, but it is still considered to be part of the mainland.

-From the biggest town on Magerøya, Honningsvåg, the North Cape plateau is 35 kilometers further north.
+From the biggest town on Magerøya, Honningsvåg, the actual North Cape plateau is 35 kilometers further north, and it will take you 30-40 minutes to get there, depending on the weather.

 This is an incredible spot where the elements are fierce, the weather can change in 15 minutes, and you have one of the most unique and beautiful views and wildlife in the world!